 - If any other symptom develops that you are concerned about.

-Prevention is difficult.
-Many germs (viruses) can cause an upper respiratory tract infection (URTI).
+Prevention of the common cold is difficult.
+Many germs (viruses) can cause an upper respiratory tract infection.
 Also, many viruses that cause URTIs are in the air, which you cannot avoid.
-However, the following are suggestions that may reduce the risk of catching a URTI or of passing one on, if you have one:
+However, the following are suggestions that may reduce the risk of catching a cold or of passing one on, if you have one:

-- If you have a URTI do not get too close to others - for example, kissing, hugging, etc.
+- If you have a cold, avoid close contact with others - for example, kissing, hugging, etc.

 - If you have a URTI, wash your hands often with soap and water.
 Many viruses are passed on by touch, especially from hands that are contaminated with a virus.